Go to Part 1

 A logical next step for the Internet of Things is to automate.
 Automation becomes extremely important in this context because of the massive scope of the data, comments IO managing director Nigel Stevens.
 “Efficient, automated platforms are the only way to make the IoT manageable and useful on an industrial scale,” he says.

-Cloud VPS to Fuel Your IoT Transition
+Cloud Hosting to Fuel Your IoT Transition

 A new Web era is now emerging, and it is quite literally all around us.
 Do you want to be a part of the Internet of Things?
 At Atlantic.Net, our cloud hosting is built for the speed and reliability needs of the IoT.
-Choose us for cloud VPS that’s built for its nexus of speed and standardization: up in 30 seconds, powered by 100% SSD servers in SSAE 16 compliant data centers.
+Choose us for cloud server hosting that’s built for its nexus of speed and standardization: up in 30 seconds, powered by 100% SSD servers in SSAE 16 compliant data centers.